bdmossma/hellogit/js/helloangularjs/readme.md

 -   `npm install -g ionic      # Be aware that this will take a while`
 -   `npm install -g cordova    # Ionic's biggest dependency is Apache Cordova`
     -    PLEASE NOTE: Verify that `C:\npm` is added to your Path environment variable!!!
--   Optional (Under Construction): Download the latest Android SDK installer from here: https://developer.android.com/studio/index.html
+-   (Skip This) Download the latest Android SDK installer from here: https://developer.android.com/studio/index.html
     -    Run the installer.
 PLEASE NOTE: This will take a long time.
     -    PLEASE NOTE: Verify that `ANROID_HOME=C:\Android\sdk` environment variable exists!!!
--   Optional (Under Construction): Download and install the latest JDK (Java SDK) from here: http://download.oracle.com/otn-pub/java/jdk/
+-   (Skip This) Download and install the latest JDK (Java SDK) from here: http://download.oracle.com/otn-pub/java/jdk/
     -    PLEASE NOTE: Verify that `JDK_HOME=C:\Program Files\Java\jdk1.8.0_111` environment variable exists!!!

 ## Creating an Ionic App Project in Ionic Creator